 If you’re storing digital copies of your transcript, ensure they’re protected with strong, unique passwords.
 When sending your transcript through email or online platforms, make sure to use encrypted communication channels.
 You should also exercise caution when sharing information on social media—identity thieves can exploit the details from your online profiles to respond to security questions or create convincing phishing scams.

-Take Advantage of Paid Identity Monitoring Services
+Take Advantage of Identity Monitoring Services

 While most of these services are available for adults, more comprehensive options include coverage for children.
 This means you can rely on your parents to get you help in watching over your personal information until you’re mature enough to handle it yourself.
 If you need such services, FreeKick is an excellent choice.

-FreeKick’s ID Theft Protection for Children, Young Adults, and Parents (Coming Soon)
+FreeKick’s ID Theft Protection for Children, Young Adults, and Parents

 When you register for FreeKick, your chances of falling victim to identity theft will decrease since your information will actively be monitored.
 The following services are available for minors: